NCI Dictionary of Cancer Terms

 The NCI Dictionary of Cancer Terms features 7,863 terms related to cancer and medicine.

 Browse the dictionary by selecting a letter of the alphabet or by entering a cancer-related word or phrase in the search box.

 - peripherally inserted central catheter

 - listen (peh-RIH-feh-ruh-lee in-SER-ted SEN-trul KA-theh-ter)

-A thin, flexible tube that is inserted into a vein in the upper arm and guided (threaded) into a large vein near the heart called the vena cava.
-It is used to give intravenous fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
-It avoids the need for repeated needle sticks.
-It is a type of central venous access device.
+A device used to draw blood and give treatments, including intravenous fluids, drugs, or blood transfusions.
+A thin, flexible tube is inserted into a vein in the upper arm and guided (threaded) into a large vein above the right side of the heart called the superior vena cava.
+A needle is inserted into a port outside the body to draw blood or give fluids.
+A peripherally inserted central catheter may stay in place for weeks or months and helps avoid the need for repeated needle sticks.
 Also called PICC.